waxx567/Dell/62203768/cs50ai/4Learning/4NOTES.md

 estimate.
 But the old value estimate, we just look up by calling this Q function.
 And what then is the new value estimate?
-Based on this experience we have just taken, what is our new estimate for the value of taking this action in this particular state?
+`Based on this experience we have just taken,`
+`what is our new estimate for the value of taking` `this action in this particular state?`
-Well, it's going to be composed of two parts.
+Well, ``it's going to be composed of two parts`.
 It's going to be composed of what reward did I just get from taking this action in this state.
 And then it's going to be what can I expect my future rewards to be from this point forward.
-So it's going to be r, some reward I'm getting right now, plus whatever I estimate I'm going to get in the future.
+`So it's going to be r, some reward I'm getting right now`, `plus whatever I estimate I'm going to get in the future`.
 And how do I estimate what I'm going to get in the future?
 Well, it's a bit of another call to this Q function.
 It's going to be take the maximum across all possible actions I could take next and say, all right, of all of these possible actions I could take, which one is going to have the highest reward?
-So this then-- looks a little bit complicated-- is going to be our notion for how we're going to perform this kind of update.
+So this then-- looks a little bit complicated-- `1:26:39` is going to be our notion for how we're going to perform this kind of update.
 I have some estimate, some old estimate, for what the value is of taking this action in the state,